PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Dataset Design and Description

 \subsection{Statistics Overview}

-To highlight the diversity of \name, we analyze its key statistics as given in Table~\ref{tab:dataset}. \name\ dataset contains 311,932 instances in total obtained from three different forecasting application domains.
-Each sub-set has its own statistical characteristics.
+To highlight the diversity of \name, we analyze its key statistics as given in Table~\ref{tab:dataset}. \name\ dataset comprises a total of 311,932 instances from three different forecasting application domains.
+Each sub-set has its distinct statistical characteristics.
 The last row of Table~\ref{tab:dataset} lists the value range distributions and the average value of each sub-set.
-It is noticeable that CT involves negative values in the dataset and ECL includes large numbers with a large range.
-This diverse data ensures the representativeness of our \name\ dataset.
+Furthermore, Figure~\ref{fig:dis} shows the distribution plots of three sub-sets in our \name\ dataset.
+It can be observed that the distributions of the three sub-sets are different.
+As shown in the figure and according to the value ranges reported in Table~\ref{tab:dataset}, these three selected data sources ensure the data diversity of our \name\ datasets.
+Specifically, the proposed \name\ covers a range of negative numerical values (the CT sub-set), large values (the ECL sub-set), and small/regular values (the SG sub-set).
+This diversity of data in our dataset ensures the representativeness of our \name\ dataset and provides a comprehensive benchmark for the performance of different models under different scenarios.